 8 pm: Campfire/evening presentation and conversaation/drum and dance

 You’ll be responsible for providing most of your own food, especially breakfasts, lunches and snacks.
-You’ll also be responsible for preparing at least one or two meals for the entire group.
+You’ll also be responsible for preparing at least one meal for the entire group.
 (We’ll have camp kitchen and a good collection of pots and pans.
 There will probably be limited water on site, so plan on bringing plenty.)

 As for food, we’re omnivorous.
 We emphasize “earth food” over “space food.”
 (That is, we focus on the meaning that surrounds our food; context is just as important as content.)